HP-35: Description

-The calculator had a four-register stack (x, y, z and t), the "enter" key pushed the displayed value (x) down the stack.
-Any binary operation popped the top two registers and pushed the result.
+The calculator had a four-register stack (x, y, z and t).
+The stack was represented in the operating manuals with the t register at the top, followed by the registers z, y, and x.
+The "enter" key pushed the displayed value (x) up the stack.
+Any binary operation popped the bottom two registers and pushed the result.
 When the stack was popped, the t register duplicated into the z register.
+The ‚roll down‘ operation treated the stack like a ring buffer by ‚rolling down‘ the register contents from t to z, z to y, y to x, and x to t.

 Descendants

 The HP-35 was the start of a family of related calculators with similar mechanical packaging: